 What To Do, See, Eat, And Drink On Your Trip To Florence According To A Native Fiorentino

-Located in the heart of the city, J.K.
-Place Firenze is an exceptional haven, more like a sophisticated home than a hotel, adored by everyone who stays behind its discreet townhouse façade.
+Located in the heart of the city, The Place Firenze is an exceptional haven, more like a sophisticated home than a hotel, adored by everyone who stays behind its discreet townhouse façade.
 Inside, it is elegance epitomized, with centuries worth of artifacts and lovingly homemade food served all day in its comfortable lounges.
 In between forays to explore the city, retreat to the hotel for drinks or perhaps a homemade cake.
-Watch the world go by on the J.K.
-Terrace in Piazza Santa Maria Novella, relax in the cozy J.K.
-Bar, or on the private rooftop terrace.
+Watch the world go by on the The Place in Piazza Santa Maria Novella, relax in the cozy The Place Bar, or on the private rooftop terrace.

-Discover Florence With J.K.
-Place General Manager Claudio Meli
+Discover Florence With The Place General Manager Claudio Meli

 The Medici Chapels At San Lorenzo Basilica

 Explore The Heart Of Florence

 There is nothing more emblematic of Medici Florence and the Renaissance than the Cappelle Medicee at the Basilica of San Lorenzo (6 Piazza di Madonna degli Aldobrandini; +39-055-238-8602).
 Perhaps the city’s most celebrated site, Claudio also considers the chapels the “heart of Florence.”
 The Medici family brought in the best artisans to create the resplendent chapels.
 Michelangelo designed and decorated the ambitious Sagrestia Nuova with his sculpture and architecture, while the Baroque Cappella dei Principi features an ornate, octagonal dome.